srid/purescript-book-sources/chapter4.md

 allFiles file = file : concatMap allFiles (ls file)
 ```

+_Note_: the cons operator `:` actually has poor performance on immutable arrays, so it is not recommended in general.
+Performance can be improved by using other data structures, such as linked lists and sequences.

-Let's try this function in `psci`:
+Let's try this function in PSCi:

 ```text
 > import FileOperations